agravier/agravier.github.io/etc/notes/cn-coursera/notes02.md

 We are looking for PCA dimensions with variances that are different from the prior distribution.

-For that, we take the variances from the diagonal of the \\(\Sigma\\) matrix of Eigenvalues.
+For that, we take the variances from the diagonal of the $$\Sigma$$ matrix of Eigenvalues.
 All eigenvalues that are equal to the variance of the prior are unlikely to correspond to interesting dimensions (recall that we are looking for dimensions that have relevant to spike firing).
 However, there will be eigenvalues where the variance is wither increased or increased compared to the prior.

 Plotting the density of samples projected on the corresponding Eigenvector against the background prior (which, projected in anyway, remains white noise), they will:
 - often be shifted